theobald-software/theobald-software.github.io/content/_en/board-connector/introduction/installation-and-update.md

 |Convert Config files | Converts extractions, sources, etc. from previous version format to new format.
 Crucial when installing major releases and upgrading from e.g., version 3.x to 4.x.
 |Install Service | Installs the server component as a windows service and automatically boots it. <!---See also section [Architecture](./architecture).--->|

-The license installation procedure is described in the section [Installing the license](license#installing-the-board-connector-license---boardconnectorlicensejson).
+The license installation procedure is described in the section [Installing the license](license#installing-the-board-connector-license---BOARD Connectorlicensejson).

 #### Installation Folder Files
-The list below shows several most important files that are placed into the default directory ``C:\Program Files\BoardConnector`` after installation:
+The list below shows several most important files that are placed into the default directory ``C:\Program Files\BOARD Connector`` after installation:

 |Filename | Description |
 |:----|:---|